flyteorg/flyte/rsts/gettingstarted_scale.rst

            flytectl sandbox start --source .

+        *NOTE*: Output of the command will contain a recommendation to export an environment variable called FLYTECTL_CONFIG. please export as follows or copy paste

+        .. prompt:: bash $

+           export FLYTECTL_CONFIG=$HOME/.flyte/config-sandbox.yaml

       .. tab:: Connect to an existing Flyte cluster

         .. prompt:: bash $

             flytectl init

 Build & Deploy Your Application to the cluster